Where to See Seals in San Diego: La Jolla Seal Rookery

 The Best Place to Watch Seals and Sea Lions in La Jolla and San Diego: Map

-The Best Time to See Marine Wildlife in La Jolla
+The Best Time to See Marine Wildlife in San Diego and La Jolla

 Most of the seals in the San Diego region haul out between late April and early June.
 And even these animals prefer to escape the hot beach during the day, enjoying the cooler sand early in the morning or later in the afternoon.

-Mid-December though mid-May is known as harbor seal pupping season.
+Mid-December through mid-May is known as harbor seal pupping season.
 Children’s Pool is closed for beachgoers during this time.
 Yet even from the boardwalk you can witness the birth of a new life.

 One Day in La Jolla, Seals in San Diego - Roads and Destinations.